dssjoblom/rails-ansible-stack/README.md

 When you make changes, simply push them to Git and run `mina ENV deploy` again.
 That's it!

-# App deployment with other scripts
+# App deployment with other tools

 This section applies if you are deploying your app with a custom script or some other solution, e.g. Capistrano.